GraphChase: A Platform and Benchmark for Urban Network Security Games: Introduction

-However, solving UNSGs is NP-hard \citep{Jain11,zhang2017optimal,zhang2019optimal}.
-More specifically, the strategy space of players in UNSGs cannot be enumerated due to the memory constraint of computers \citep{Jain11,zhang2019optimal}.
-Moreover, if players do not have real-time information, they have to make decisions with imperfect information.
-In addition, if police officers cannot communicate during the game play, they have to make decisions independently.
-Finally, UNSGs incorporate cooperation between police officers and competition between the criminal and team of police officers.
-To address the above challenges, previous efforts have been made to tackle UNSGs.
-That is, they extended the Counterfactual Regret Minimization (CFR) \citep{zinkevich2008regret} to CFR-MIX algorithm \citep{li2021cfr}, incorporating deep learning enhancements from Deep CFR \citep{brown2019deep}.
-Additionally, they utilized the Neural Fictitious Self-Play (NFSP) approach \citep{heinrich2016deep}, further developed into NSG-NFSP \citep{xue2021solving} and NSGZero \citep{xue2022nsgzero}, which are tailored to solving UNSGs under the NFSP framework.
-Moreover, they extended the learning framework, Policy-Space Response Oracles (PSRO) \citep{lanctot2017unified}, to an advanced variant Pretrained PSRO \citep{li2023solving} to speed up.
-Finally, they developed Grasper \citep{li2024grasper} based on Pretrained PSRO, an innovative algorithm that can generalize across different game settings.
-All of them are based on the state-of-the-art game-theoretical algorithm frameworks.
-However, these efforts are still hampered by performance and scalability issues, as shown in our experiments.
+However, despite serving as a valuable testbed, solving UNSGs is NP-hard \citep{Jain11,zhang2017optimal,zhang2019optimal}.
+More specifically, the strategy spaces of players in UNSGs are too large to be enumerated due to the memory constraint \citep{Jain11,zhang2019optimal}.
+Moreover, when players lack real-time information, they must make decisions under imperfect information.
+In addition, if police officers are unable to communicate during gameplay, they have to make decisions independently.
+Finally, UNSGs simultaneously involve cooperation among police officers and competition between the criminal and the team of police officers.
+To solve UNSGs, prior works have developed a range of sophisticated algorithms.
+Specifically, Counterfactual Regret Minimization (CFR) \citep{zinkevich2008regret} has been extended to CFR-MIX \citep{li2021cfr} with deep learning enhancements \citep{brown2019deep}.
+Additionally, Neural Fictitious Self-Play (NFSP) \citep{heinrich2016deep} has been adapted into NSG-NFSP \citep{xue2021solving} and NSGZero \citep{xue2022nsgzero}.
+Furthermore, the Policy-Space Response Oracles (PSRO) framework \citep{lanctot2017unified} has also been advanced into Pretrained PSRO \citep{li2023solving} and Grasper \citep{li2024grasper} to improve generalization.
+All of them are based on the state-of-the-art (SOTA) game-theoretical learning frameworks, powered by deep function approximation.